OOP-BPGC/2014-Group-19/README.md

 Group-19
 ========
 Nirman Activity manager isa project that helps the nirman club in organising and managing various activities and events.
-We are using Java Language and JDBC(Java Database Connection) and Swing API.
+We are using Java Language and JDBC(Java Database Connection) and making a web application using MVC architechture.

 We will make use case diagrams, CRC Cards, UML Diagrams , Junit Tests and finally code development.